awslabs/aws-crt-python/docs/dev/writing-code.md

 ![Diagram of Simple Binding](./binding-simple.svg)

-Description of parts (from left to right):
+Description of parts (from bottom to top):
 *   `aws_event_loop_group` - The underlying native implementation struct,
     which knows nothing about Python.
     *   Lives in C library: [aws-c-io](https://github.com/awslabs/aws-c-io)